uestc-huangyw/DAGCD/README.md

 ## Step 0: Download Data

 We download QA datasets from [MrQA](https://huggingface.co/datasets/mrqa-workshop/mrqa) and [NQ-Swap](https://huggingface.co/datasets/pminervini/NQ-Swap), and we use MrQA train set for training Context Utilization Detector and validation set for evaluation.
-And we download summary dataset from [CNN_DM](https://huggingface.co/datasets/abisee/cnn_dailymail).
+We also download the summary dataset from [CNN_DM](https://huggingface.co/datasets/abisee/cnn_dailymail).

 ```sh
 python 0_pre_data.py --save_dir ../datasets/original_data/